 “The benefits of positive touch activities through Story Massage have been amazing in our school nurture groups,” says Charlene Craig, a Nurture Teacher at Quarry Brae Primary School in Glasgow.
 “It is one of the best training days I have ever attended.
 Story Massage is an invaluable tool, quite literally at your fingertips, that can bring so many benefits for children.”

-Charlene has been using Story Massage for a year now and we recently presented her with the Best Practice Award for her commitment to sharing Story Massage within the school.
+Charlene has been using the Story Massage Programme for a year now and we recently presented her with the Best Practice Award for her commitment to sharing Story Massage within the school.
 We asked Charlene some questions about her work.

 Which classes are you working with?

 I run a core Nurture Group for children from Primaries 1 to 3 (age 5 to 7 years) and weekly sessions with Upper Nurture Groups for Primaries 4 – 7 (age 7 to 11 years).
-When I first mentioned Story Massage to the older children they were reluctant to try it but once we started the session, the enjoyment on their faces was priceless!
+When I first mentioned the Story Massage Programme to the older children they were reluctant to try it but once we started the session, the enjoyment on their faces was priceless!

-What are the key benefits of Story Massage in Nurture Groups?
+What are the key benefits in Nurture Groups?

 1. Developing positive relationships

-A lot of the children in nurture groups have difficulties getting along with others and Story Massage helps them to see the benefits of being kind and respectful to others.
+A lot of the children in nurture groups have difficulties getting along with others and massage stories help them to see the benefits of being kind and respectful to others.
 This is invaluable as so many have not enjoyed positive touch or positive relationships in their lives.
 Pupils are nurturing and caring towards each other in a way they have not been able to express before.

 2. Learning co-operation skills

 3. Regulating difficult emotions

-One child in Primary 7 now asks for Story Massage when he feels he is beginning to escalate and needs to calm down.
+One child in Primary 7 now asks for a massage story when he feels he is beginning to escalate and needs to calm down.
 This is a real break through.
-What is also so wonderful is that the children are beginning to recognise that Story Massage can be used to help others when they are feeling sad or need some time to relax.
+What is also so wonderful is that the children are beginning to recognise it can be used to help others when they are feeling sad or need some time to relax.